longsleep/yoga3pro-linux/Yoga 3 Linux HOWTO.md

 * Install tweak tools 'sudo apt-get install unity-tweak-tool'.
 Use the Unity tweak tool to enable multiple desktops (i use 3x3).

 Have fun with the Yoga 3 Pro on Linux.

+# More things to investigate

+* Own the platform by adding own platform key for UEFI secure boot

+* Intel DPTF drivers (check out for Chromium OS)

 --
 Simon Eisenmann